Protect Your Adsense Earnings By Preventing Invalid Clicks

 Again, you only need to add the IP address and a note.

-Usually, a captcha challenge is enough to dissuade a user.
+Usually, a managed challenge is enough to dissuade a user.
 But if the user is stubborn, you can change it to block.

 Summary

-With these three free tools, you will be able to protect your Adsense earnings with a high degree of confidence.
+With these three free tools, you can protect your Adsense earnings with a high degree of confidence.

 With Statcounter, you can see every visitor to your site, and by checking the exit links report, you will see every Adsense click.